Alabama GED Requirements

 - GED Academy gives you all the math you need to study at one affordable price.

-The GED testing service offers an official GED practice test for $6 per subject.
-Essential Education offers a free online HSE practice test for GED prep.
+The GED testing service offers an official GED practice test for $7.99 per subject.
+Essential Education offers a free online GED practice test.
 You can take our free practice test in one subject, several subjects, or all of the subjects.

 Over 20 Million Adults

-That’s how many have successfully passed their GED® test.
+That's how many have successfully passed the GED test.
 So why wait?